Applicants With Foreign Academic Training

 Applicants who completed academic training outside the United States should submit the documentation described below with the completed CG-10 application form and processing fee.
 Additional information is provided for individuals who are not citizens of the United States.

-The applicant must submit an original credential evaluation report that includes a statement of United States degree equivalency and a breakdown of coursework into descriptive course titles and semester-hour credits.
+The applicant must submit an original credential evaluation report written in English that includes a statement of United States degree equivalency and a breakdown of coursework into descriptive course titles and semester-hour credits.
 Photocopies are not accepted.

 The credential evaluation report may be provided by one of the following: